In this part we will create a navigation so that visitors can switch between the pages.

 Navigation with Links

 With simple links we can jump from our home page to other pages.
 The navigation should be at the very beginning of the

 body part.
 Let’s insert the following four links between the

 body tag and the title.

-./refers to the current directory.
+/refers to the root directory.
 More info about this can be found in the section relative and absolute URLs.

 Our navigation should now look as follows:

 Verify that the links actually work and that they lead you to the desired page.

 Note: If you open the page as a file directly in the browser (without the Live Server) the links might not work quite right.
 The reason is that the file system simply displays the folder contents and not automatically opens

 index.html.
 You will have to manually click on